matthew-davis/bliss-keyboard/README.md

 * Definitions
   * Sort aesthetics of the component
+  * Make that area available 100% of the time even if the definitions are turned off
+  * onMouseOver of each flag writes the language in the area where definitions go
   * Add definition of last typed character
   * Change to the definition of the character being hovered over
+  * If in the home menu the definition is the menu name
   * Including characters/words that pop up in search results

 DECEMBER